Potsdam, N-N boys hockey teams rally to gain ties

 Jeremiah Scharf backstopped the FA effort with 24 saves.

-The Sandstoners are slated to travel to the Tri-Town Arena in Brasher Falls on Wednesday to take on St. Lawrence Central starting at 7 p.m.
+The Sandstoners are slated to travel to the Tri-Town Arena in Brasher Falls this evening to take on St. Lawrence Central starting at 7 p.m.

 N-N 2, Northeastern Clinton 2 (OT): In a nonleague game at Rouses Point, Cade VanBuren pulled the Icemen even at 2-2 with a power play goal set up by Reed Gravlin and Bobby Voss with 7:59 left in the second period and neither team was able to break through from there.